archesproject/arches-docs/docs/developing/modular-applications/about.rst

 The Arches project uses the term "application" in a number of different senses.
 Some **Arches applications** are comprehensive and stand-alone software to meet the data management needs of a specific community.
 These comprehensive Arches applications are built on the foundation of core Arches and include extra data modeling, user interface, and other customizations.
-Comprehensive Arches applications are stand-alone tools that are **not intended to combined as a component** installed within a given Arches instance.
+Comprehensive Arches applications are stand-alone tools and are **not intended to combined as components** within a given Arches instance.

 Examples of (Comprehensive) Arches Applications
 -----------------------------------------------